magicsandbox-ai/magicsandbox/apps/Docs/publishing.md

 ## Custom Methods

 You can develop your own methods for publishing Magic Apps and Functions.
-Remember, only the keys documented in [Magic Apps](magic-apps) and [Magic Functions](magic-functions) are supported when publishing to the server.
+Remember, only the keys documented in [Magic Apps](magic-apps) and [Magic Functions](magic-functions) are supported when publishing to the server. `magic.json` keys like `scriptFile` are not supported.

 ### Custom Magic App